imjoseangel/sandbox/doc/automation.md

-# From Local Scripts to Continuos Deployment
+# The Path to Creative Automation

+> **Note**:
+>
+> The diagrams shown are in code (mermaid), like the document itself (Markdown).
+The code is available [here](https://raw.githubusercontent.com/imjoseangel/sandbox/devel/doc/automation.md).

 ## Introduction - Fail Fast and Teams

 Many Teams try to implement automated deployment for their applications or Cloud components.
 Most of them fall in the same hole: **Fail Fast** and **Confidence**.

-Different reasons prevent a **Grow Mindset**:
+Different reasons prevent a **Growth Mindset**:

 * Non-sense strict deadlines
 * Lack of confidence
 * Complain of Failure
 * Judging performance
 * Lack of innovation

+We can improve the manual creation of repetitive content by using Human creativity and Input.

 ### Ever tried.
 Ever failed.
 No matter.
 Try Again.
 Fail again.
 Fail better. - Samuel Beckett